 Table of Contents:

-- How to Migrate From PrestaShop to Shopify
+- How Do I Migrate From PrestaShop to Shopify?

 - PrestaShop vs. Shopify: Why Choose Shopify Over PrestaShop

 - How to Prepare for PrestaShop to Shopify Migration

 - How to Migrate From PrestaShop to Shopify: 5 Steps